sdsc/sdsc-summer-institute-2018/0_preparation/software_requirements.md

 While many of the hands-on activities will be run on Comet, some sessions require that customized software be installed on your laptop.
 Please perform the following software installations and file downloads before you arrive.
 Note: several of the preparation activities will provide information and guidance on how to install the required software components.

+### Parallel session: Using Virtualization on Comet - Singularity Containers or Comet Virtual Cluster

+Participants who will be attending the Using Virtualization on Comet - Singularity Containers or Comet Virtual Cluster session on Monday afternoon and wish to build their own sample Singularity Containers should make the following preparations.

+* Computers are required (tablets are not sufficient for this tutorial).

+* [Download](https://www.virtualbox.org/wiki/Downloads) and install Oracle VirtualBox 5.2 and VirtualBox 5.2.16 Oracle VM VirtualBox Extension Pack (**if needed**).

+* [Download](https://forge.sdsc.edu/si2018-singularity.ova) and save the SDSC Summer Institute 2018 Oracle VirtualBox Singularity Appliance (**~1.5GB**).

 ### Plenary session: SeedMe2: Creating data centric websites for researchers and research projects